Specialty Coffee Brewing Guide

 1. Preheat the French Press

-Rinse the brewer with hot water to stabilize the temperature before brewing.
+Rinse the French Press brewer with hot water before brewing.
+Preheating helps stabilize the brewing temperature and improves extraction consistency.

 2. Heat the Water